gleeblezoid/gitception/README.md

-# gitception
+# Git The Basics

-Git in git with git - git it?
+Fundamentals of using git, in an hour or less.

 ##  What's this repo for?